omgold/mantid-term/README.rst

-A keyboard-centric VTE-based terminal, aimed at use within a window manager with tiling and/or tabbing support.
+A fully keyboard-controllable VTE-based terminal, based on Termite, with added features like multiple tabs and customizable keybindings.

-Termite looks for the configuration file in the following order:
+Mantid looks for the configuration file in the following order:
-``$XDG_CONFIG_HOME/termite/config``, ``~/.config/termite/config``,
+``$XDG_CONFIG_HOME/mantid/config``, ``~/.config/mantid/config``,
-``$XDG_CONFIG_DIRS/termite/config``, ``/etc/xdg/termite/config``.
+``$XDG_CONFIG_DIRS/mantid/config``, ``/etc/xdg/mantid/config``.

-Termite's exit status is 1 on a failure, including a termination of the child process from an uncaught signal.
+Mantid's exit status is 1 on a failure, including a termination of the child process from an uncaught signal.
 Otherwise the exit status is that of the child process.